2023 Salzburg state election

-The 2023 Salzburg state election will take place in the Austrian state of Salzburg on 23 April 2023.
+The 2023 Salzburg state election took place in the Austrian state of Salzburg on 23 April 2023.
+Incumbent Governor of Salzburg, Wilfried Haslauer of the Austrian People's Party, ran for re-election.
+Following the election, a coalition between ÖVP and FPÖ was agreed on, the first of its kind in Salzburg.
+It was elected by the newly convened Landtag and sworn into office on 14 June 2023.

 Background

 In the 2018 Salzburg state election, the ÖVP won with 37.8% of the vote, followed by the SPÖ with 20.0%.
 The FPÖ received 18.8% of the vote, the Greens received 9.3%, and NEOS received 7.3%.